MicrosoftDocs/azure-docs/articles/cognitive-services/form-recognizer/tutorial-form-recognizer-with-logic-apps.md

 1. Click **Save**.

-## Test your Flow
+## Test your logic app

-To test the flow, use the sample receipts in the **/Test** folder of the sample data set that you downloaded from [GitHub](https://go.microsoft.com/fwlink/?linkid=2090451).
+To test the logic app, use the sample receipts in the **/Test** folder of the sample data set that you downloaded from [GitHub](https://go.microsoft.com/fwlink/?linkid=2090451).
 Perform the following steps:

 1. From the Azure Logic Apps designer for your app, select **Run** from the toolbar at the top.
 The workflow is now active and waits to receive an e-mail with the receipt attached.
 1. Send an e-mail with a sample receipt attached to the e-mail addressed that you provided while creating the logic app.
 Make sure the e-mail is delivered to the folder that you provided while configuring the logic app.